loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 3. **Quantum visibility**: ω₇ = 0.5328 from interference pattern
 4. **Result**: The precise value emerges from pure mathematical structure

 **Philosophical Insight**: α encodes the answer to "How strongly should the universe observe itself?"
-The answer: just enough to enable stable atoms and chemistry, but not so much as to collapse all quantum superpositions.
-The value 1/137 is the universe's solution to its own self-observation paradox.
+The cascade structure reveals this happens at three levels: random (baseline), golden-ratio (resonance), and Fibonacci (discrete corrections).
+The precise value 1/137.036 is the universe's hierarchical solution to its own self-observation paradox.

 ## 5.15 Category-Theoretic Universality